God Is Simple

 But why begin with “God is simple?”
 What does that even mean?
 I’ll admit that until I read Mark Jones’ book, God Is: A Devotional Guide to the Attributes of God, “simple” was not an attribute I had ever heard talked about, but I think it is important to our study to include and begin with it.

-When I think of complex, I think of a Lego kit for the Millenium Falcon containing 7541 little pieces.
+When I think of complex, I think of a Lego kit for the Millenium Falcon (from Star Wars) containing 7541 little pieces.
 They are all separate.
 They fit together, but you might put something in the wrong place, forget a piece, or lose a piece.
 All those pieces on their own are not the Millenium Falcon.
 They are just Lego pieces.
 All those pieces can change.
 You can put them together and take them apart.

 Each of God’s attributes are inextricably woven together with each other.
 They can’t be pulled apart like Legos.
-The world and even some Christians will often latch on to God is love, but they want to separate God’s love from His wrath and justice.
+The world and even Christians will often latch on to God is love, but they want to separate God’s love from His wrath and justice.
 God cannot be divided.
 His love is His wrath and His justice and His mercy and His kindness, and so on.

 One of God’s attributes is His immutability.
 He never changes.
 This is part of God being simple.
 Change or mutability, like rearranging Lego pieces, is absolutely inconsistent with simplicity.
 If God could be changed, He would not be God.